-Aid not based on need is credited to a student's financial aid account as soon as the aid office becomes aware of such aid.
+Aid not based on need is credited to a student's financial aid record as soon as the aid office becomes aware of such aid.
 Aid based on need will only be awarded after a student's FAFSA is successfully processed by the government and the results (ISIR) are received by the aid office.
-The processing of the data the student and contributor supplied on the FAFSA will result in the Student Aid Index (SAI).
-The SAI is a measure of your family's financial strength and is calculated according to a formula established by law.
-A student's need is the difference between the cost of attendance at Mary Baldwin and the student's SAI.
+The processing of the data the family and student supplied on the FAFSA will result in an Expected Family Contribution (EFC).
+The EFC is a measure of your family's financial strength and is calculated according to a formula established by law.
+A student's need is the difference between the cost of attendance at Mary Baldwin and the student's EFC.

-Total Cost of Attendance - SAI = Financial Need
+Total Cost of Attendance - EFC = Financial Need